Ckrenzer/Skill-Showcase/README.md

 ### CRISTO

-Contains Chapter 8 of *The Count of Monte Cristo* by Alexandre Dumas.
+Contains Chapter 20 of *The Count of Monte Cristo* by Alexandre Dumas ('The Cemetery of the Château d’If').
 I scraped this from [Project Gutenberg](https://www.gutenberg.org/cache/epub/1184/pg1184.txt) and attempted to clean it, so discrepancies between the text you see on the website and the text in the .txt file here may exist.